Neural Network Cognitive Engine for Autonomous and Distributed Underlay Dynamic Spectrum Access: Autonomous and Distributed Underlay DSA for Cognitive Radio Networks

-With a topology as shown in Fig. \ref{NARXNN} for the case of one hidden layer case, the NARX neural network \cite{b15} is an important class of discrete-time non-linear systems that can be mathematically represented as,
+With a topology as shown in Fig. \ref{NARXNN} for the case of one hidden layer network, the NARX neural network output can be mathematically represented as \cite{b15},

-where $u(n)$ and $y(n)$ denote, respectively, the input and output of the model at discrete time step $n$, and $d_{u_1}\geq1$, $d_{u_2}\geq1$ and $d_y\geq1$, $d_{u_1}\geq d_y$ , $d_{u_2}\geq d_y$ are the input-memory and output-memory orders, respectively.
-The nonlinear mapping $f(.)$ in \eqref{narx} is generally unknown and can be approximated, for example, by a standard feedforward multilayer neural network.
+where $u_1(n)$, $u_2(n)$ and $y(n)$ denote, respectively, the two inputs and one output of the model at discrete time step $n$, and $d_{u_1}\geq1$, $d_{u_2}\geq1$ and $d_y\geq1$, $d_{u_1}\geq d_y$ , $d_{u_2}\geq d_y$ are the inputs and output discrete delays, respectively.
+The nonlinear mapping $f(\cdot)$ in \eqref{narx} can be approximated, for example, by a standard multilayer neural network.
 If the non-linear mapping can be learned accurately by a neural network of moderate size (measured in terms of number of layers and number of artificial neurons in each layer), the resource allocation based on the output of the NARX neural network can be done in real time, since passing the input through the neural network only requires a small number of simple operations.

-In Fig. \ref{NARXNN} each circle represents an ``artificial neuron'', an elementary operation unit in the NARX neural network model which performs an operation on its inputs given by,
+In Fig. \ref{NARXNN} each circle represents an ``artificial neuron'', an elementary operation unit in the NARX neural network model.
+According to the input variables $u_1(n)$ and $u_2(n)$, the output of $i$-th hidden layer neuron at time step $n$ is obtained as:

-where $z$ is the output of the neuron, $x_i$ is the $i$th. input, which is multiplied by the weighting factor $w_i$, $b$ is a bias applied to the neuron (not explicitly shown in Fig. \ref{NARXNN}) and $\phi(.)$ is called the ``activation function''.
-Note in Fig. \ref{NARXNN} that the inputs to the hidden layer of neurons are the outputs of the input layer and the inputs to the neuron at the output layer are the outputs of the hidden layers neurons.
+where $w_{ir}$ is the connection weight between the input neuron $u_1(n-r)$ and $i$-th hidden neuron; $w_{ik}$ is the connection weight between the input neuron $u_2(n-k)$ and $i$-th hidden neuron; $w_{il}$ is the connection weight between the $i$-th hidden neuron and output feedback neuron $y(n-l)$; $a$ is the bias of the hidden layer (not explicitly shown in Fig. \ref{NARXNN}) and $\phi_1(\cdot)$ is called the ``activation function'' for the hidden layer.
+Combining the hidden layer output, the final prediction can be given as follows:

+where $w_{i}$ is the connection weight between the $i$-th hidden neuron and predicted output; $n_h$ is the number of neurons in the hidden layer; b is the bias of the predicted output; and $\phi_2(\cdot)$ is the output layer activation function.
+In our implementation of the NARX neural netowrk, the activation function $\phi_1(\cdot)$ for the hidden layer is a sigmoid function while the activation function $\phi_2(\cdot)$ used for the output layer is linear (the input layer is not truly formed by artificial neurons but rather it is conventionally included as a representation of the connections of inputs into the neural network).